09 - How to use Frida on a non-rooted device

 0x0000000000000001 (NEEDED) Shared library: [libc.so]

-From the documentation, Frida gadget enables to use a configuration file to parametrize the interaction:
+According to the documentation, the Frida gadget allows the use of a configuration file to parameterize interaction:

-Script: Direct interaction with a JS script for which the path is specified in the configuration
+• Script: Direct interaction with a JS script at a specified path.

-ScriptDirectory: Same as Script but for multiple applications and multiple scripts
+• ScriptDirectory: Same as Script, but for multiple applications and scripts.

-permission.
-We can add such permission by modifying the manifest.
-Instead, we will use the Script interaction which does not require permission.
+The Listing interaction would require the android.permission.INTERNET permission.
+While we could add this permission by modifying the manifest, we will use the Script interaction instead, as it does not require additional permissions.

 {